-The Discworld audiobooks are being re-recorded, and you can listen to all of Terry Pratchett’s fantastic stories in a most excellent new way!
-In a huge undertaking, each of the Discworld books is brought to life by outstanding voice actors.
+The Discworld audiobooks have been re-recorded, and you can listen to all of Terry Pratchett’s fantastic stories in a most excellent new way!
+In a huge undertaking, each of the Discworld books has been brought to life by outstanding voice actors.

 **The marked links and book covers on this page are affiliate links.
 If you use them to purchase something, I earn a fee at no additional cost for you.
 Disclosure**